Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 #### M5 in RepRapFirmware 3.3 and later

 M5 will stop the spindle of the current tool (if any) or all defined spindles if the current tool has no spindle assigned or there is no active tool.

+#### M5 in RepRapFirmware 3.5 and later
+M3 M4 and M5 commands are now supported in FDM mode as well as CNC mode.
+This will allow mixing of additive and subtractive tools without switching mode.

 ## M17: Enable all stepper motors